-Beltran this year became the first player to hit three or more home runs in his first six games as a Cardinal since Will Clark produced four in six games in 2000, according to the Elias Sports Bureau.
+In 2012, Carlos Beltran became the first player to hit three or more home runs in his first six games as a Cardinal since Will Clark produced four in six games in 2000, according to the Elias Sports Bureau.

-In the second game of this season, on April 6, Beltran hit his first home run as a Cardinal, a solo shot off Yovani Gallardo in the third inning of St. Louis’ 11-5 victory over the Brewers at Milwaukee.
+In the second game of 2012, on April 6, Beltran hit his first home run as a Cardinal, a solo shot off Yovani Gallardo in the third inning of St. Louis’ 11-5 victory over the Brewers at Milwaukee.
 Boxscore

 Two days later, Easter Sunday, April 8, Beltran hit a two-run homer off Marco Estrada in the seventh inning of a 9-3 Cardinals victory at Milwaukee.
 Boxscore